MathuxNY-73/hackerrank-problems/README.md

 - [X] Find a first working solution on the sample input
 - [X] Submit first solution.
 Got correct
 - [X] Problem solved

-### The Coin Change Problem
-This is a dynamic programming challenge from hackerrank.
-The goal is to determine the number of ways to make change for a given number of units using any number of coins.
-I try to solve this problem using the C language.
-[Problem link](https://www.hackerrank.com/challenges/coin-change/problem)
-As of August 3<sup>rd</sup>, 2018:
-- [X] Find a first working solution on the sample input
-- [X] Submit first solution.
-Got wrong on larger sets
-- [X] Find a second working solution on the sample input
-- [X] Submit second solution.
-Got runtime error on test set #10
-- [X] Find a third working solution on the sample input
-- [X] Submit third solution.
-Got runtime error on test set #10
-- [ ] Problem solved